 Mass-casualty weapons are weapons that can produce a mass-casualty incident.
 Mass-casualty incidents overwhelm available medical resources because they involve so many injured people (casualties).
 Mass-casualty weapons include a variety of

-Mass casualty weapons are sometimes called weapons of mass destruction.
-However, the term weapons of mass destruction is less accurate because it implies significant physical destruction of infrastructure, which occurs predominantly with explosives.
+Mass-casualty weapons are sometimes called weapons of mass destruction (WMD).
+However, the term "weapons of mass destruction" is less accurate because it implies significant physical destruction of infrastructure, which occurs predominantly with explosives.
 The term "weapon" implies intentional use.
-However, many mass casualty weapons include substances that also can unintentionally cause a mass casualty incident.
+However, many mass-casualty weapons include substances that also can unintentionally cause a mass-casualty incident.
 For example, chemicals or radioactive substances may leak from a factory or power plant, or from a truck or railroad car during transportation.
 Doctors and public authorities use the same principles to manage intentional and unintentional incidents.

 These steps often overlap.
 Recognition, assessment, and treatment may be done at the same time when there are many casualties.